How Much Do Actor Headshots Cost? — Photography Shark

 What's included in a headshot session at Photography Shark?

-Every headshot session at Photography Shark includes the studio time (typically 60–90 minutes), professional lighting direction, as many outfit changes as time allows, and 10 fully retouched digital images delivered as high-resolution JPEGs.
+Every headshot session at Photography Shark includes the studio time (30–60 minutes), professional lighting direction, posing direction, and 10 fully retouched digital images delivered as high-resolution JPEGs in 3–5 business days.
 Commercial use rights are included — no licensing fees if you use the images for LinkedIn, actor submissions, corporate websites, or marketing materials.

 Do I get to keep all the photos from my headshot session?